alporo/payment/README.md

 # A comment
 1. Everything lies in one MVC project, without splitting into several projects.
 It is done just for simplicity, as project is tiny.
+2. BinCodesValidator is not tested properly, as long as I have never received valid API key.
+Hopefully, just inserting a valid API key to web.config will work, but without proper testing you never know.